 Where to Go with Allergy-Prone Children: Sea or Mountains?

-Runny nose, swollen, blocked airways, coughing, and sneezing are clear signs that allergies are making their presence known.
-You can fight allergies with a proper diet, physical activity, or simply by packing your suitcase.
-But you may be wondering where to go with children who have allergies?
-Will the sea or the mountains help?
+Runny noses, swollen airways, coughing, and sneezing signal that allergies are acting up.
+Combat allergies with a healthy diet, exercise, or by planning a trip.
+But where should you go with children who have allergies?
+Is the sea or the mountains better?

 Where to Go with Allergy-Prone Children: Sea or Mountains?